pritamps/pritamps.github.io/_posts/2017-08-11-week-1-intro-to-nn.markdown

 Technically, [Deep Learning][deep-learning-wiki] is the application of Neural Networks where more than one hidden layer of neurons is involved.
 In the common form that it has pervaded the media today, it also usually involves a mixture of neural networks with other algorithms specifically applied to large datasets in a variety of areas.

-This post corresponds roughly to Week 1 in the [Coursera Deep Learning Specialisation][deep-learning-coursera].
-The idea cover just enough ground (in a very shallow way, pun sort-of intended) so that you can say the above paragraph out loud and understand what it means.
+Don't know what that means?
+You're in the right place!
+The idea of this post cover just enough ground (in a very shallow way, pun sort-of intended) so that you can say the above paragraph out loud and understand what it means.
 So the following questions that I'm sure are burning your stomach will be answered:

 1. What is a neuron?
 2. What is a neural network?
 3. What is deep learning?
 4. Why has it taken off in the last decade or so?

+This post corresponds roughly to Week 1 in the [Coursera Deep Learning Specialisation][deep-learning-coursera].

-Let's get started!
+So, let's get started!

 ## What is a Neuron?